drNymbus/ync/deployment/k8s/README.md

 ## ync-api & ync-app

-Each yaml file should contain a Deployment resource to run the API/App with the service associated so that other resources can reach the API/App.
+Each yaml file should contain a Deployment resource to run the API/App with the service associated so that other resources can reach the API/App. sTo deploy an internal service use ClusterIP.

 Weird thing about ync-app/shop-app the service needs to be aware of the external router IP to run properly; is there a better way of doing this env var stuff ?
 Is it possible to automatize ?
 It also seems the only way to properly serve the client side with the correct address.